akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 **Situation:** A stream of bytes is given as a stream of `ByteString` s and we want to calculate the cryptographic digest of the stream.

-This recipe uses a `GraphStage` to host a mutable `MessageDigest` class (part of the Java Cryptography API) and update it with the bytes arriving from the stream.
+This recipe uses a @ref[`GraphStage`](stream-customize.md) to define a custom Akka Stream operator, to host a mutable `MessageDigest` class (part of the Java Cryptography
+API) and update it with the bytes arriving from the stream.
 When the stream starts, the `onPull` handler of the stage is called, which bubbles up the `pull` event to its upstream.
 As a response to this pull, a ByteString chunk will arrive (`onPush`) which we use to update the digest, then it will pull for the next chunk.